 Asia Art Archive is an independent non-profit organisation co-founded by Claire Hsu and Johnson Chang in 2000 in response to the urgent need to document and make accessible the multiple recent histories of art in the region.

-A team of over thirty-five individuals led by Hsu are responsible for AAA’s Collection, research activities, programming, and operations.
-AAA’s Board of Directors, co-chaired by Benjamin Cha and Jane DeBevoise, comprises appointed members drawn from the art and business sectors within Hong Kong and beyond.
+A team of over thirty-five individuals are responsible for AAA’s Collection, research activities, programming, and operations.
+AAA’s Board of Directors, co-chaired by Benjamin Cha and Claire Hsu, comprises appointed members drawn from the art and business sectors within Hong Kong and beyond.
 The Board jointly supports the Executive Director and oversees the strategic direction and financial status of the organisation.
 AAA is financially supported through diverse channels to include individuals, corporate, foundations, and government.

 AAA’s Advisory Board comprises thirty-eight noted curators and critics from around the world.
 Advisors provide guidance in developing the potential and possibility of our collection, and assist in promoting the growing research interest in art from Asia.